Using a local password manager app such as KeyPassXC, and some general strategies to secure your

 encounter specific sites that will not allow a ‘paste’ function to occur, in which case you will need to

-5. Add the date you updated your database on the KeePassXC file name to help keep track of
+manually enter the unique password, but is the exception rather than the rule. - Add the date you updated your database on the KeePassXC file name to help keep track of

 things.
 If you choose to separate and do multiple databases as outlined below in section 6, it is helpful